Colleges for Psychology Majors in the U.S.

 Selecting Colleges or Schools for a Psychology Major

 Even when choosing an undergraduate program, prospective psychology majors should consider where their career aspirations might lead them.
-Those who ultimately attain a Doctor of Philosophy in Psychology (Ph.D.) may enter research and teaching realms.
-A Doctor of Psychology (Psy.D.) program prepares students to become licensed psychologists who conduct and analyze research.
+Those who ultimately attain a Doctor of Philosophy (Ph.D.) in Psychology may enter the research and teaching realms.
+A Doctor of Psychology (Psy.D.) program prepares students to become licensed psychologists who work in clinical settings.
 Those who want to earn a doctorate should consider undergraduate schools that are known for their research opportunities.
-To learn how to formulate questions and conduct research, they should seek a program whose curriculum includes lab work and independent research.
+To learn how to formulate questions and conduct research, students should seek a program whose curriculum includes lab work and independent research.

 Similarly, those who want to be psychiatrists and prescribe medicine ultimately need to graduate from medical school.
 During their undergraduate training, they need to satisfy pre-med credits in areas such as biology, physics and chemistry.
 Prospective students may also want to get their bachelor's degree from a school that offers graduate degree programs in their field of interest in order to ensure credit transferability or minimize the transitional impact between education levels.
 For example, those who want to become social workers might major in psychology at a school that also offers a Master of Social Work program.